 It was a world first that fostered some of our finest young talent, so what the hell happened to TVNZ U?
-Five years since its closure, Alex Casey takes a look back at the little youth channel that could.
+Alex Casey takes a look back at the little youth channel that could.

 Simon Dallow appeared to be holding a dildo, Tim Batt was eating cat food straight out of the tin and the TVNZ atrium was filled with shouting 20-somethings.
 It was the last episode of U Late, in the dying days of channel TVNZ U, and it was total chaos.
 For two and a bit years, the hallowed halls of TVNZ’s gleaming mothership were a playground for New Zealand’s most exciting young talent.
 There was the guy from Squirt and two future Billy T winners, one of whom just won the Olympics of comedy in Edinburgh.